jenka13all/dl-healthcare-final-project/med2vec/README.md

 * functions for preparing the data for AUC-ROC metric evaluation on care-conditions in the final visit (in Med2VecRunner.py)

+* function for calculating the code embedding cost (in Med2Vec.py)

 * functions for evaluating the AUC-ROC metric on the care-conditions predicted in each last visit ("analyses/calculate_metrics.py")